 Attorney K.L.
 Sanchez Explains Lump Sum Award

-If you have suffered a permanent injury on the job, you may be offered a lump sum award under your workers’ compensation benefits.
-Although this may be tempting to take considering your injuries and damages, it may not be in your long-term best interests.
-Accepting this will forfeit any right to additional compensation and future medical coverage under workers’ compensation, so it is important to weigh this decision carefully.
+If you have suffered a permanent injury on the job in Queens or anywhere in New York, you may be offered a lump sum award under your workers’ compensation benefits.
+Although this may be tempting to take considering your injury and other damages, it may not be in your long-term best interests.
+Accepting this will forfeit any right to additional damages and future medical coverage for your injury under Queens, New York workers’ compensation, so it is important to weigh this decision carefully.

-If you have been offered a lump sum settlement, you will want to get the advice of a skilled New York injury lawyer to help you determine if this is the right course of action for you.
+If you have been offered a lump sum settlement in Queens, NY, you will want to get the advice of a skilled Queens injury lawyer to help you determine if this is the right course of action for you.
 While some people benefit from a lump sum payout, it is not right for everyone.
-Let the experienced personal injury attorneys at K L Sanchez Law Office help analyze your particular situation to help you decide on your best course of action.
+Let the experienced New York personal injury attorneys at K L Sanchez Law Office help analyze your particular situation to help you decide on your best course of action.